hobo1618/valtio-yjs-map-set/README.md

  2. todos stored as a Map and bound to a ymap using valtio-yjs's bind() --> this results in an error (see below)
  3. todos stored as an Array and bound to a ymap --> this works fine.

+# Error:
+`TypeError: snap.myMap.keys is not a function or its return value is not iterable`

 To see for yourself, go to [this vercel deployment]() and try adding some todos.